j05eph2000/mmnwtest/README.md

 ```
 ***Steps:***
   1. Choose option 6.
 INSTALL NEW NODES (type 6, press ENTER).
-  2. D"o you want to install all needed dependencies (no if you did it before, yes if you are installing your first node)? [y/n]"
+  2. Do you want to install all needed dependencies (no if you did it before, yes if you are installing your first node)? [y/n]"
      * If it's your first time you host a MONKEY masternode on this Ubuntu Server, please type **y**
      * If you installed a MONKEY masternode before on this server and only want to add a new one you can choose **n**.
   3. "How many nodes do you want to create on this server?, followed by [ENTER]:"